Ken'ichi Nomoto: Education and career

+Awards

 Nomoto received in 1989 the Nishina Memorial Prize, in 1995 the Japan Academy Medal, and in 2010 a medal from the Institut d'Astrophysique de Paris.
-In 2015 he received the Marcel Grossmann Award for showing theoretically that binary systems produce various forms of stellar evolution and can produce "various types of supernovae, hypernovae and gamma-ray bursts, as well as neutron stars and black holes."
-In 2019 he received the Hans A. Bethe Prize of the American Physical Society for "lasting contributions to our understanding of the nuclear astrophysics of the universe, including stellar evolution, the synthesis of new elements, the theory of core-collapse and thermonuclear supernovae, and gamma-ray bursts."
+In 2015, he received the Marcel Grossmann Award for showing theoretically that binary systems produce various forms of stellar evolution and can produce "various types of supernovae, hypernovae and gamma-ray bursts, as well as neutron stars and black holes."
+In 2016, Nomoto became a laureate of the Asian Scientist 100 by the Asian Scientist.
+In 2019, he received the Hans A. Bethe Prize of the American Physical Society for "lasting contributions to our understanding of the nuclear astrophysics of the universe, including stellar evolution, the synthesis of new elements, the theory of core-collapse and thermonuclear supernovae, and gamma-ray bursts."
 In 2020 he was awarded the Order of the Sacred Treasure.